matban666/restful-booker-playwright/README.md

 - New message count
 - Book directly on report calendar
 - REST backend tests
-- Cookie policy link on privacy policy page is broken bug #15
+- Cookie policy link on privacy policy page is broken (bug #15)
 - Invalid credential for admin login
 - More valid/invalid input tests for contact form
 - More valid/invalid input tests for booking form

 ## Tests to add if bug fixed
-- Cancel button on room edit
+- Cancel button on room edit (bug #9)